 Alana Stewart, AThR

-Alana Stewart is a Registered Art Psychotherapist with ANZACATA.
+Alana Stewart is a Registered Art Psychotherapist with ANZACATA (professional level).
 She holds a degree in Psychology as well as a Masters in Art Therapy.

 Prior to becoming an Art Psychotherapist, Alana worked as a disability support worker for five years in family homes.
 Alana has also worked in other types of support work roles with with refugee children, youth who have experienced homelessness, adults and youth with psychosocial disability and dual disability.
-Alana now runs her Art Psychotherapy practice from Eltham, Victoria at the Balanced Wellbeing Center.
-She primarily does a mix of in person individual work, outreach individual work and group facilitation for organisations.
+Alana now works as an Art Psychotherapist one day a week in Eltham, Victoria at the Balanced Wellbeing Center and provides outreach on other days.
+Her private practice has been running since May 2019 and she is an independent NDIS provider.